karaatfullstack/New-FSA-Curriculum-Dev/Unit-4/block33_SQL/README.md

 - Demo - Server with PostgreSQL Database
 - Guided Practice - User Database with SQL Queries
 - Workshop - FitnessTrackr API

+## Learning Obejctives
+- Recognize and write common SQL queries.
+- Define and utilize some common SQL column types (bool, varchar, integer, date/time/timestamp)
+- Explain and use column indexes
+- Explain and use foreign key constraints
+- Explain and design junction tables
+- Describe the purpose and essential attributes of a database.
+- Describe the purpose and essential attributes of a database.
+- Explain the differences between relational and non-relational databases.
+- Describe the structure and data flow of a web application back end (request life cycle, components of back end)